sigmaSd/PwaIt/README.md

   it work offline, now anytime I open localhost:8000 it gets redirected to the app even if I open a server in some new location, android chrome doesn't seem to have this issue
-- FIXED: (The examples now unregister all service workers at start) | OLD issue: To update the app for now you have to manually unregister the service worker: when you go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date
+- To update the app for now you have to manually unregister the service worker: when you go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date

 ## Why